Arsenal players reject wage cut as coronavirus crisis stand-off continues | Goal.com

 A vote on the offer was held among the squad on Monday and - as first reported by the Telegraph and since confirmed to Goal - it has been rejected.

-The decision comes after the Professional Footballers' Association (PFA) advised players to reject all offers of wage cuts during the crisis, advising that only offers of deferrals should be taken into consideration.
+The decision comes after the Professional Footballers' Association (PFA) advised players to reject all offers of wage cuts during the crisis, insisting that only offers of deferrals should be taken into consideration.

 There is an understanding at Arsenal that the players are open to the option of deferring part of their wages to help lessen the financial burden on the club, especially if that would helped keep all non-playing staff in their jobs throughout the shutdown.